transdigiware/blockchain/reference/logdna.md

 ![Filtering on node](../images/logDNAPod.png "Filtering logs by node"){: caption="Figure 1.Filtering logs by node" caption-side="bottom"}

 If you are not getting any results, you might need to filter on your namespace for the blockchain nodes to be visible in the Kubernetes dashboard.
-To find the namespace, open any certificate authority tile in your blockchain console and click the **Info and usage** tab.
+To find the namespace, open any Certificate Authority tile in your blockchain console and click the **Info and usage** tab.
 View the value of the **API URL**.
 For example: `https://nf85a2a-znorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.

 The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `nf85a2a`.
 Then run the kubectl command:
 ```